George RR Martin clears up confusing character absence in House of the Dragon

 George RR Martin has cleared up a character absence in House of the Dragon.

-The author of the show’s source material, Fire & Blood, has praised the HBO series, the first season of which was overseen by Ryan Condal and Miguel Sapochnik.
+The author of the show’s source material, Fire & Blood, recently praised the HBO series, the first season of which was overseen by Ryan Condal and Miguel Sapochnik.

 Martin wrote about when TV shows used to have 39 and 22 episodes in a seasons, adding: “Cable shrunk that even further.
 The Sopranos had 13 episodes per season, but just a few years later, Game of Thrones had only 10 (and not even that, those last two seasons).”